adlnet/experience-xapi-vocabulary-primer/vocabulary_properties/properties_for_vocabulary_provenance_metadata.md

-## Properties for vocabulary provenance metadata: {#properties-for-vocabulary-provenance-metadata}
+## Properties for vocabulary provenance metadata {#properties-for-vocabulary-provenance-metadata}

 **prov:specializationOf** comes into play to relate revisions of the same vocabulary.
 The specific revision of the vocabulary is **prov:specializationOf** for the overarching vocabulary.